using an apartment buzzer

 The apartment buzzer sound that visitors hear

-The buzzer sound that visitors hear results when you apply an electrical current to piezoelectrical material installed at the building’s entrance.
+The buzzer sound that visitors hear results from applying an electrical current to piezoelectrical material installed at the building’s entrance.

 When a tenant grants property access to a visitor, they push a ‘door open’ button on the intercom substation inside their apartment.
 This closes a circuit, sending an electrical signal to the electronic door strike at the building entrance.
 Closing the circuit simultaneously unlocks the door and vibrates the piezoelectrical plate, creating an auditory buzzing sound.
 When the visitor hears that sound, they know the door is open.